Zhuzi24/SGG-ToolKit/README.md

 ## 🖊️ Citation

-If you find this work helpful for your research, please consider giving this repo a star ⭐ and citing our paper:
+If you find this work helpful for your research, please consider giving this repo a star ⭐ and citing our papers:

 ```bibtex
 @article{li2024scene,